By Professor Tony Attwood and Dr Michelle Garnett

 Autistic teenagers who are anxious may self-medicate using alcohol and marijuana.
 At low levels of consumption, alcohol is a relaxant and a tempting means of reducing anxiety.
 However, consumption of alcohol below a permitted age is illegal and can lead to addiction.
 Marijuana can very effectively alleviate anxiety and create a feeling of isolation from the negative experiences associated with the social world; thus, it may be a very tempting option for autistic teenagers.
 However, such emotion management strategies are potentially addictive, reduce motivation and intellectual capacity, and are illegal depending on where the adolescent lives.

-If you are a parent or teacher of an anxious autistic child or a health professional who works with anxious autistic children, we recommend that you attend our upcoming event, Emotion Management for Autistic Children and Adolescents.
+If you are a parent or teacher of an anxious autistic child or a health professional who works with anxious autistic children, we recommend that you attend our upcoming event, Support and Therapy for Autistic Children & Adolescents.
 In this presentation we will discuss in more depth the many reasons for high anxiety in autism, and the strategies we have found that are helpful.